demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 ---
-id: palo-alto-networks-cortex-xdr---investigation-and-response
+id: palo-alto-networks-cortex-xdr
-title: Palo Alto Networks Cortex XDR - Investigation and Response
+title: Cortex XDR by Palo Alto Networks
 description: Automates Cortex XDR incident response, and includes custom Cortex XDR incident views and layouts to aid analyst investigations.
 ---
-The Palo Alto Networks Cortex XDR - Investigation and Response pack automates Cortex XDR incident response, and includes custom Cortex XDR incident views and layouts to aid analyst investigations.
+The Cortex XDR by Palo Alto Networks pack automates Cortex XDR incident response, and includes custom Cortex XDR incident views and layouts to aid analyst investigations.

 Cortex XDR is a detection and response app that natively integrates network, endpoint, and cloud data to stop sophisticated attacks.